suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 >> Future project steps:
 - Include powershell code for in bulk, read a xmp (xWMA format) and write it to wav file.
 - Include powershell code for in bulk, read a fuz (special xWMA format) and write it to wav file.
+- Make it so, if we detect Powershell version 7+, we process in parallel.

 -----